eveliinaalikoski/ohte-harjoitustyo/dokumentaatio/kayttoohje.md

 ## Configuration

 File names used to save information, are in .env -file (located in the start directory).
-Files are created to data -directory.
+Files are created to data directory.

 ## Installation